My experience as a Life Model

-Going on the other side of the easel also made me think about what I like when I work with a model.
+Modelling also made me think about what I like when I’m on the other side of the easel and work with a model.

-Needless to say, stillness plays a role, but personally not so much for what I thought.
+Needless to say, stillness plays a role, but personally not that much.
 I don’t mind movement in what I paint, slight changes are the whole reason why I like painting from life.
-As the light changes, the model can as well, and that’s why looking throughout a whole session keeps being such a joy: there’s always something new to spot.
+As the light changes, the model can as well: there’s always something new to spot.

 I also love models being themselves, which enhances why I don’t mind movement.
-If as the day go they relax and settle into the poses, I feel it’s an opportunity to get closer an individuality.
+If as the day goes by, they relax and settle into the poses, it feels like an opportunity to get closer to their true individuality.

-I realised how much empathy get triggered when I paint another being.
+I also realised how much empathy get triggered when I paint another being.
 Which is why the thing that matters the most to me, is actually the model’s engagement.
-It is emotionally difficult to paint someone who looks as if they don’t want to be there, whereas some models can really participates to uplift the atmosphere.
+It is emotionally difficult to paint someone who looks as if they don’t want to be there, whereas some model really participate in uplifting the atmosphere.